taharomdhan/Packet_Tracer_Project_0-/README.md

 Hello !

-This ismy first project in a series of projects it's a packet tracer networking topology where we test connectivity between two subnets (two departments):
+This is my first project in a series of projects it's a packet tracer networking topology where we test connectivity between two subnets (two departments):

 - first department is Accounts